 More captives are freed as Israel and Hamas agree to extend their truce in Gaza

-TEL AVIV, Israel — Another 11 Israeli hostages were freed by Hamas on Monday, as Israel prepared to release more Palestinian prisoners in another swap under a temporary cease-fire deal.
-The latest exchange came on the same day that the two sides agreed to extend the truce, which was set to expire.
+TEL AVIV, Israel — Another 11 Israeli hostages were freed by Hamas in exchange for 33 Palestinians prisoners on Monday — part of a temporary cease-fire deal that the two sides have agreed to extend.

 An elite unit of the Israel's military and its domestic security service "are now escorting the 11 abductees," the Israeli military said in a statement.
 "After undergoing an initial assessment of their medical condition, our forces will accompany the returnees until they reach their families in the hospitals."